mamantoha/fci/README.md

 > fci init todo
 ```

-A new ./todo directory is created containing the sample config `fci.yml`.
+A new ./todo directory is created with sample config `fci.yml`.
 View the basic output of the scaffold with:

 ```
 > cd todo